catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

-In addition to sourcing the correct environment variables, you will also need to have installed the standard client library for swift, which in this case is Python Swiftclient.
-This can be added to your current Python environment.
+In addition to sourcing the correct environment variables, you will also need to have installed the standard client library for swift, which in this case is the Python Swiftclient.
+This can be added to your current Python environment;
-The example below illustrates how:
+the example below illustrates how:

 .. code-block:: bash